-- 1. Subject to paragraph 3, when a claim is submitted under Article 24(1)(a)()(A) or Article 24(1)(b)(Gi)(A), the tribunal shall decide the issues in dispute in accordance with this Treaty and applicable rules of international law. - 2.
-Subject to paragraph 3 and the other terms of this Section, when a claim is submitted under Article 24(1)(a)G)(B) or (C), or Article 24(1)(b)G)(B) or (C), the tribunal shall apply: - (a) the rules of law specified in the pertinent investment authorization or investment agreement, or as the disputing parties may otherwise agree; or - (b) if the rules of law have not been specified or otherwise agreed: - (i) the law of the respondent, including its rules on the conflict of laws (22); and - (22) The "law of the respondent" means the law that a domestic court or tribunal of proper jurisdiction would apply in the same case. - (ii) such rules of international law as may be applicable. - 3.
+- 1. Subject to paragraph 3, when a claim is submitted under Article 24(1)(a)(i)(A) or Article 24(1)(b)(i)(A), the tribunal shall decide the issues in dispute in accordance with this Treaty and applicable rules of international law. - 2.
+Subject to paragraph 3 and the other terms of this Section, when a claim is submitted under Article 24(1)(a)(i)(B) or (C), or Article 24(1)(b)(i)(B) or (C), the tribunal shall apply: - (a) the rules of law specified in the pertinent investment authorization or investment agreement, or as the disputing parties may otherwise agree; or

+- (b) if the rules of law have not been specified or otherwise agreed: - (i) the law of the respondent, including its rules on the conflict of laws;22 and - (ii) such rules of international law as may be applicable. - 3.
 A joint decision of the Parties, each acting through its representative designated for purposes of this Article, declaring their interpretation of a provision of this Treaty shall be binding on a tribunal, and any decision or award issued by a tribunal must be consistent with that joint decision.

-Article 31.
-Interpretation of Annexes
+Article 31: Interpretation of Annexes